Japan - Data Protection Overview

 - the name of a party among the joint users responsible for the management of the joint use of the personal data.

-Such joint use is available by group companies or business partners or affiliates which provide integrated services to common customers.
+Such joint use is available by group companies business partners or affiliates that provide integrated services to common customers.